DevOps4Networks/IOX-Notes/How_To_Connect_Your_Laptop/README.md

 username cisco privilege 15 password 0 cisco

 Note that the port number of 8443 is non-standard, and that the HTTPS certificate is self-signed.

 That's it.
-Good luck, and please leave a comment if this does not work for you, or you can help improve these instructions.
+Good luck, and please open an issue if this does not work for you, or you can help improve these instructions.